The Mood Boosting Plants You Need To Own

 With outdoor time currently limited, one thing we've been missing is being out in nature.
 So we've brought the fresh air indoors – and the best part is, all of our picks are NASA approved*.
+These mood boosting plants are sure to make you feel easy breezy in no time.

 By Faith Richardson